Tyrn/wei/the-insider-en.typ

 happy.
 He says that a base man cares about profit and an honorable man cares about fairness.
 He sees both of us  belonging to the honorable people ranks.
 I start the construction and invest the money.
-Meanwhile,  the land is still not  bought yet - they assure me  - it's a pure formality.
+Meanwhile,  the land is still not  bought yet---they assure me---it's a pure formality.
 On  a nice day, I visit Mr. Khanida and he starts  the million and a half talk again.
 I refuse politely.
 Khanida  shrugs his  shoulders and becomes  as cold as a frog.
 He says that he is breaking the contract off.
-I lose it - come on, I've already sunk big  money in!
+I lose it---come on, I've already sunk big  money in!
 For  an answer, Khanida  utters  through clenched  teeth something about exploitators sucking  on Weia's blood  and liver.
 Then, I go to Shavash, your dearest friend.
 He offers  me... it's  enough to  say,  Mr.